-MATERIAL CHARACTERISTICS FOR CABINETRY ALDER It is similar to birch with color ranges from pale pink-brown to tan.
+MATERIAL CHARACTERISTICS FOR CABINETRY ALDER It is like birch with color ranges from pale pink, brown to tan.
 Fairly straight grained with a uniform texture.
 Knotty Alder features knotholes, burls and mineral streaks Commonly used for a rustic or industrial look.
 BIRCH Natural Birch is a medium density hardwood with a fine moderate grain pattern.
-The predominant sapwood (outer zone of the wood in a tree) is a medium density hardwood with a fine moderate grain pattern.
-The predominant sapwood (outer zone of the wood in a tree) is a medium density hardwood with a fine moderate grain pattern.
-The predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern.
-The predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern and the predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern.
-The predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern and the predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern and the predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern and the predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern and the predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern and the predominant sapwood (outer zone of the wood in a tree) is a fine moderate grain pattern and the predominant sapwood (outer zone of the wood in a tree of the wood in a tree of the wood of the woodwhite to creamy yellow, while the heartwood (inner layers of growing trees) varies in color from medium, dark brown or reddish brown.
+The predominant sapwood (outer zone of the wood in a tree) is white to creamy yellow, while the heartwood (inner layers of growing trees) varies in color from medium, dark brown or reddish brown.
 CHERRY Is an elegant multi-colored hardwood.
 Reddish-brown hues that mellow (darken) over time.
 Smooth, straight-grain pattern.
 Cherry wood features light and dark color variation which becomes more pronounced as it ages.
-MAPLE Off-white with light, creamy hues of gold.
+Off-white with light, creamy hues of gold.
 Consistent, fine grain with occasional mineral streaks.
 Maple is typically used with stains or paints because of its smooth uniformity.
 HICKORY Dramatic color contrasts from light cream to dark reddish-brown.
 Random grain pattern with burls and knots.
-Light stains will enhance the color contrasts from light cream to dark reddish-brown.
-Random grain pattern with burls and knots.
-Light stains will enhance the color contrasts from light cream to dark reddish-brown.
-Random grain pattern with burls and knots.
-Light stains will enhance the color contrasts from light cream to dark reddish-brown.
-Random grain pattern with burls and knots.
-Light stains will enhance the color contrasts from light cream to dark reddish-brown.
-Random grain pattern with burls and knots.
-Light stains will enhance the color contrasts from light cream to dark reddish-brown.
-Random grain pattern with burls and knots.
-Light stains will enhance the color contrasts from light cream to dark reddish and the color contrasts from light cream to dark reddish and the color contrasts from light cream to dark reddish and the color contrasts from light cream to dark reddish and the color color contrasts from light cream to dark reddish and the color coloranges in the natural wood while darker stains will mildly tone the color variations.
+Light stains will enhance the color ranges in the natural wood while darker stains will mildly tone the color variations.
 Light to medium brown.
-Richly-textured, wavy grain pattern.
-RIFT OAK Rift sawn oak is similar to quarter sawn lumber.
+Richly textured, wavy grain pattern.
+RIFT OAK Rift sawn oak is like guarter sawn lumber.
 Rift sawn oak lumber is also referred to as radial grain.
 The cut produces the most stable boards.
-To produce rift sawn boards, the logs are cutradially and perpendicular to the growth rings of the tree.
+To produce rift sawn boards, the logs are cut radially and perpendicular to the growth rings of the tree.
 This produces and straight, even grain in appearance.
-Rift oak is most commonly used in veneer manufacturing.
-QUARTER SAWN OAK Redoak is a strong open grain wood that has a range in color of white, yellow and pink.
-Red Oak is sometimes streaked with green, yellow and black mineral deposits and may contain some wide grain.
-Quarters awn refers to the method of cutting the Red Oak.
-Boards are cut through theradius of the rings allowing wavy grain and flaked patterns to show on the face.
-WALNUT smoothfinish.
+Rift oak is most used in veneer manufacturing.
+QUARTER SAWN OAK Red oak is a strong open grain wood that has a range in color of white, yellow, and pink.
+Red Oak is sometimes streaked with green, yellow, and black mineral deposits and may contain some wide grain.
+Quarter sawn refers to the method of cutting the Red Oak.
+Boards are cut through the radius of the rings allowing wavy grain and flaked patterns to show on the face.
+WALNUT Medium density, open grain hardwood.
+Typically, fine, and straight grain and light to dark brown in color.
+Walnut polishes to a very smooth finish.